tryolabs/norfair/README.md

 We provide several examples of how Norfair can be used to add tracking capabilities to different detectors, and also showcase more advanced features.

-For ease of reproducibility, we provide Dockerfiles for all the demos.
-As most require a GPU to run the detectors, make sure you install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) so that you GPU can be shared with Docker.
+> Note: for ease of reproducibility, we provide Dockerfiles for all the demos.
+Even though Norfair does not need a GPU, the default configuration of most demos requires a GPU to be able to run the detectors.
+For this, make sure you install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) so that you GPU can be shared with Docker.
+>
+> It is possible to run several demos with a CPU, but you will have to modify the scripts or tinker with the installation of their dependencies.

 ### Adding tracking to different detectors